AndrewBuck/cosmic/README.txt

 sudo pip3 install pyraf

-I am not sure whether or not we actually need miniconda and all this.
-We certainly don't need to actially run 'source activate iraf3' as the standalone pyraf from pip3 is enough to make python work, but we may still need iraf installed and the miniconda route might be the easiest way to do that.
-The 'SKIP' section below is the miniconda specific instructions.

-==== BEGIN SKIP ====
 For interfacing with IRAF we will use pyraf, which depends on Miniconda.
 Get and install Miniconda 3.